Practicing Self Intimacy Can Nurture All Parts of Your Life

 Including your relationship with others.

-‘Intimacy.’
-It is defined as the awareness of your feelings, giving those feelings attention, and in caring for them, you’re able to share more authentically with yourself and a trusted partner.
+‘Intimacy.’ is defined as the awareness of your feelings, giving those feelings attention, and in caring for them, you can share more authentically with yourself and a trusted partner.

 No one knows how you feel in your body more than you do.
 And no one knows what feels good to your body more than you do.
-When you’re able to connect to your innate and intimate self, you’re able to cultivate a deeper connection with the person who knows you best — you.
+When you’re able to connect to your innate and intimate self, you can cultivate a deeper connection with the person who knows you best — you.
 How this translates into deepened connection with your partner has, for too long, gone unrecognized.

 What is Self Intimacy?